 Students must withdraw from courses via MyAccess.
 Course withdrawal requests cannot be done by calling or emailing academic advisors, program staff, faculty, or other university administrators or departments.
 It is the student's personal responsibility to withdraw from a course in MyAccess before the official withdrawal deadline.
-Failure on the student's part to withdraw officially from a course will result in a grade of "F" in the course and be factored into the student's academic standing (probation and termination) and official GPA.
-The students is also responsible for all charges assessed to the student account.
+Failure on the student's part to withdraw officially from a course will result in a grade of "F" in the course which will be factored into the student's academic standing (probation and termination) and official GPA.
+Students are also responsible for all charges assessed to their student account.